Skip to content

 3. Make Substitute Teaching More Attractive

 Many districts are increasing substitute pay to attract more substitutes and compete for the best substitutes.
 Some districts are increasing pay only for harder-to-fill positions, like special education.
-If this is not an option, other districts are offering incentives such as free or discounted tickets to school events or even discounts in partnership with local businesses.
+If this is not an option, oOther districts are offering incentives, such as free or discounted tickets to school events or even discounts in partnership with local businesses.

-Enough can not be said for good communication with substitutes, as well.
+Keep communication with substitutes frequent and positive.
 You can use tools like the Letter Writer in Frontline Absence & Time to communicate more frequently with all of your substitutes, whether it’s providing reminders and tips or asking for feedback.

 4. Manage District-Wide Absenteeism